| | | | | | | | | |

 proofs life is, quite literally, too short for anyone to read, let alone

+check them.
 But the proofs are not devoid of elegance and insight.
 After all, you have

 to be clever about how you set up the problem for the computer to tackle.